akshaymattoo/boilerplate-react-without-cra/README.md

 # boilerplate-react-without-cra

 This is a React project setup where we are not using standard CRA.
-CRA is a great tool but for small project or a quick proptype it can be a big overhead sometime.
+CRA is a great tool but for a small project or a quick proptype, it can be a big overhead sometimes.
 Also learning about things how they actually work is great.
 Say in the current project we want to make some changes in webpack by this project we can easily learn about thigs.
-We get a quick understanding about the below things.
+We get a quick understanding of the below things.

-- How things are strutured in React?
+- How things are structured in React?
-- How React understands JSX and converts it to ES5 JS?
+- How React understand JSX and converts it to ES5 JS?
 - What webpack is?
-- ESLint for follow standard Airbnb practices.
+- ESLint for following standard Airbnb practices.
 - Testing react with react-testing-library.

+Before we dive into setup I recommend doing all the steps manually.
+If you have some idea beforehand you can also git clone the project start working on your idea.

 # Setup basic React functioning

-We will be using npm to setup the project
+We will be using npm to set up the project
 - mkdir <directory_name>
- Choose the directory_name as per your convinienece.
+ Choose the directory_name at your convinienece.
  - cd <directory_name>
 - npm init -y
- The above command initialises the package.json file.
-This file has content about dependencies what project depends on.
-We can find dependencies in `devDependencies` and `dependencies` section.
+ The above command initializes the package.json file.
+This file has content about dependencies what the project depends on.
+We can find dependencies in `devDependencies` and `dependencies` sections.
 This file has some metadata information as well.
 - npm i react react-dom
  The above command will install `react` and `react-dom`.
 We can see that in `dependencies`.
 - mkdir src